 - In winter, when the air is cold and dry, select products with a higher fat content.

 - In summer, when the air is hot and damp, products with a low fat content but a higher moisture content feel comfortable.

 If the condition of the skin deteriorates despite good basic care, anti-inflammatory therapy is often necessary as an additional measure.

 Cortisone creams and ointments and calcineurin inhibitors / immunomodulators are available for this purpose.

-A new drug has now been developed that contains immunomodulators (antibodies) and is injected under the skin.
-For the time being, this product is used in young people and adults with severe and treatment-refractory eczema.
+New drugs have now been developed that contain immunomodulators (antibodies).
+For the time being, these products are used in young people and adults with severe and treatment-refractory eczema.

 Many sufferers experience severe itching.
 Scratching will temporarily get rid of the itching but it damages the skin, which in turn encourages itching.
 The most important measure against itching is to treat the eczema.
 The following can also alleviate itching: wearing cooling, skin-friendly and breathable fabrics; using compresses and dressings with black tea, table salt or ointments.

 Tips and tricks